monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/docker/index.md

 menuWeight: 20
 ---

-# Integrating APItoolkit with Docker
+# Integrating monoscope with Docker

-This guide explains how to integrate APItoolkit with Docker containers using the OpenTelemetry Collector for infrastructure-level API monitoring and observability.
+This guide explains how to integrate monoscope with Docker containers using the OpenTelemetry Collector for infrastructure-level API monitoring and observability.

 ```=html
 <hr>